Sinled/fuji-exif-rename/readme.md

 ]
 ```

+## Troubleshooting

+### JSON is not valid

 Make sure you have correct JSON before pasting it into the workflow settings.

+### Recipe is not applied

-You can check correct values by enabling **Write log** in the workflow settings and checking the log output in workflow directory or by uploading a photo to some online EXIF viewer e.g. `https://jimpl.com` or some other.
+You can check the correct values for recipe mathcing by enabling **Write log** in the workflow settings and checking the log output in workflow directory or by uploading a photo to some online EXIF viewer e.g. [jimpl](https://jimpl.com)

-If this tool is not applying recipe name after you added it, check log file, it will print out all the settings that it is trying to match against your recipe.
+If this tool is not applying recipe name after you added it, check the log file, it will print out all the settings that it is trying to match against your recipe.